 Fireplaces for Stoves, Gas Fires, and Open Fires

-A well-planned fireplace doesn’t need to be limited to an open fire.
-It can be designed to work with a wood-burning stove or a gas fire, as long as the clearances, flue arrangements, and layout are considered from the outset.
-This ensures the fireplace looks balanced, functions safely, and fits the proportions of the room.
+A thoughtfully designed fireplace doesn’t have to centre around an open fire.
+It can be created to suit a wood-burning stove or a gas fire, provided the layout, flue configuration, and clearances are planned from the start.
+This approach ensures the fireplace remains visually balanced, operates safely, and feels in proportion with the room.

-By carefully planning the surround, hearth, and overall proportions, your fireplace can be tailored to suit your chosen fire type — delivering a feature that complements both your home’s style and your lifestyle.
+With careful planning of the hearth, surround, and overall dimensions, your fireplace can be perfectly tailored to the fire type you choose — creating a statement feature that reflects both your home’s character and your way of living.

 Can I Install a Fireplace Without Having an Existing Chimney?